Eschatologue/CM_wiki/docs/spells/cantrip.md

 **Components:** V, S
 **Duration:** Concentration, up to 1 minute

 You create a bonfire on ground that you can see within range.
 Until the spell ends, the magic bonfire fills a 5-foot cube.
-Any creature in the bonfire's space when you cast the spell must succeed on a Dexterity saving throw or take 1d8 fire damage.
-A creature must also make the saving throw when it moves into the bonfire's space for the first time on a turn or ends its turn there.
+Any creature in the bonfire's space when you cast the spell must succeed on a Dexterity Saving Throw or take 1d8 fire damage.
+A creature must also make the Saving Throw when it moves into the bonfire's space for the first time on a turn or ends its turn there.

 The bonfire ignites flammable objects in its area that aren't being worn or carried.